toddcf/code-snippets/git/git-essentials.md

 - `git tag -a v1.0.0 -m "Version 1.0.0 release."`

 NOTE: `v1.0.0` is the proper annotation structure, as it allows automated tools to inspect your package and know the release versions.

+NOTE: If you are not ready to add a tag to the master branch with a new version number of your app, you should not be merging into the master branch.

 This tag will point to the current commit.